 Don’t use an extra-large font for your name.
 You don’t want to draw attention away from the headline of your CV.

-If you have a name which makes it hard to differentiate between your first and last name like Martin, Simon and Andre or have a foreign name which might be difficult for French people to decipher, write your family name in ALL CAPS, and first name in lower letters.
+If you have a name that makes it hard to differentiate between your first and last name like Martin, Simon and Andre or have a foreign name which might be difficult for French people to decipher, write your family name in ALL CAPS, and capitalize the first letter of your first name…

 If you think you might be discriminated against because you are too old or too young for the job you are applying for, consider omitting your age.
-However, some recruiters say it’s futile to exclude your age because if an employer really wants to know how old you are, and they usually do, they’ll try to deduce your age based on the year you graduated or by looking through your work experience section.
+However, some recruiters say it’s futile to exclude your age because if an employer really wants to know how old you are.
+They usually do.
+They’ll try to deduce your age based on the year you graduated or by looking through your work experience section.